-- The direction and magnitude of wave energy and the resultant littoral sand transport are thought to determine the direction and extent of inlet migration. - The channel typically moves in the direction of the littoral transport (Dean and Dalrymple, 2002).
+- Observations by Behrens et al. (2009) show that the channel can move both northward and southward during the management period. - The direction and magnitude of wave energy and the resultant littoral sand transport are thought to determine the direction and extent of inlet migration. - The channel typically moves in the direction of the littoral transport (Dean and Dalrymple, 2002).
 However, several mechanisms have been identified at other locations that enable an inlet to move updrift, opposite to the direction of the littoral transport.
 These can include bar welding events, orientation of the mouth, or interaction of refracted waves with the outflows at ebb tide (Aubrey and Speer 1984; Pranzini 2001; J.McKeon, personal communication).